-Can Colour Impact Emotions & Mood in your Home or Workplace?
+Can Colour Impact Emotions and Mood in your Home or Workplace?

-I have touched upon the use of colour in artwork in some of my previous blog posts, but what is colour?
+I have touched upon the use of colour in artwork in some of my previous blog posts, but what is colour and can colour impact emotions and mood?
 Our understanding of colour has developed over time from the ancient Egyptians, Chinese, and Greeks.

 Sir Isaac Newton is regarded as the first to formally present his science based theory.
-Newton discovered that white light, after being split into its component colours when passed through a dispersive prism, could be recombined to make white light by passing them through a different prism.
+Newton showed that white light, after passing through a dispersive prism, could be recombined into white light by passing it through a different prism.
 Newton’s 1704 work, Opticks: or, A Treatise of the Reflexions, Refractions, Inflexions and Colours of Light, refers.